Our Team

 FOUNDING DIRECTOR

-Lisa did her undergraduate work at Princeton University and graduate work at The University of Virginia.
+Lisa Roberts did her undergraduate work at Princeton University and graduate work at The University of Virginia.
 Over eighteen years, she taught literature and writing at the Chinese University of Hong Kong, University of Virginia, University of Nevada-Las Vegas, and the University of Nebraska.
 After moving to Iowa City, she served as Assistant Director of the Iowa Youth Writing Project and worked to bring free creative writing workshops to children throughout Eastern Iowa.
 Her poems have appeared in PlainsongsThe Untidy Season: An Anthology of Nebraska Women Poets, Little Village, and Backchannels.
 She has performed spoken word poems at a variety of shows, including Was the Word, Voicebox, The Hook, and Poetry in Motion.

 Caleb Rainey